-If you suffer from chronic pain then you understand how debilitating it can be.
+If you suffer from chronic pain, then you understand how debilitating it can be.
 The name says it all: chronic.
-This means a long term problem that affects nearly every aspect of your life.
-Many people aren’t aware that chronic pain is actually very common.
-In fact, over 1.5 billion people worldwide and 100 million Americans suffer from chronic pain.
+This means a long-term problem that affects nearly every aspect of your life.
+Many people aren’t aware that chronic pain is very common.
+In fact, more than 1.5 billion people worldwide and 100 million Americans suffer from chronic pain.

-Chronic pain can affect different parts of the body at once, as in fibromyalgia – or be limited to a particular body part, as in arthritis.
-Let’s take a closer look at this problem as well as clinically proven methods to safely manage chronic pain.
-Towards the end of the article we’ll learn about some less common ways people deal with chronic pain.
+Chronic pain can affect different parts of the body at once, as with fibromyalgia, or be limited to a particular body part, as with arthritis.
+Let’s take a closer look at this problem as well as clinically proven methods to manage chronic pain safely.
+We’ll also learn about some of the less common ways people deal with chronic pain.

 What Causes Chronic Pain?